flutter/website/src/get-started/flutter-for/ios-devs.md

 ),
 ```

-Next you'll define the `DetailsPage` widget responsible for
+Next, define the `DetailsPage` widget responsible for
 displaying the details of each person.
 In Flutter, arguments can be
 dynamically passed into the widget, when navigating to the new route,
 and extracted using `ModalRoute.of()`: